How does online shopping affect offline price sensitivity?

-We consider the adoption of online shopping as a novel factor that may affect consumers' offline price sensitivity.
+We consider the adoption of a given retailer's online channels as a novel factor that may affect consumers' offline price sensitivity at that retailer's physical stores.
 Given the rise of digitization and online shopping, this factor can be particularly important for multi-channel retailers (who are increasingly investing in online channels).
 Existing literature provides some insights into how consumer behavior differs between online and offline channels.
 Early studies focusing on cross-sectional comparisons find that consumers exhibit lower price sensitivity and less brand switching when shopping online compared to offline \citep{degeratu2000consumer, andrews2004behavioural}. \citet{danaher2003comparison} shows that high market share brands exhibit greater brand loyalty online, whereas low market share brands exhibit greater brand loyalty in offline stores.
 However, these studies are ``cross-sectional" in nature, i.e., they compare the set of consumers shopping offline vs. those shopping online, who may be very different from each other.
 More recent research has shifted toward within-household analysis.
 For example, \cite{chu2008research} compare price sensitivity in online and offline grocery shopping within the same household and find that consumers are generally less price-sensitive online.
 Further, \citet{chu2010empirical} investigate the role of household characteristics in moderating price sensitivity across channels.
 However, none of this research looks into {\it if} and {\it how} the {\it adoption} of online shopping affects consumers' offline price sensitivity, which is the focus of our paper.
-This is an important question since consumers in many traditional brick-and-mortar settings are increasingly adopting online shopping and becoming multi-channel shoppers.
-If the adoption of online shopping systematically changes consumers' offline shopping behavior, then firms need to account for these changes in their pricing and promotion strategies.